 My habit of relating cocktails to current events has really gotten the bitter of me this week.
 Yuk-Yuk.

 I stumbled over Bitter in Brazil quite innocently via Difford’s Guide when I was looking for another cocktail featuring wondrously bittersweet vermouth Punt e Mes.
 The name put me in mind of the ongoing political disaster in Brazil and the recent, bleakly hilarious, infuriating John Oliver segment about it.
-The idea that some people on the United States right think that the Christo-fascist is a better choice than ordinary corrupt pols, leftwing though they may be, makes me think that they should stop implying that everyone a hair to their left is pro-terrorist, and take a good hard at the log in their own eyes.
+The idea that some people on the United States right think that the Christo-fascist is a better choice than ordinary corrupt pols, leftwing though they may be, makes me think that they should stop implying that everyone a hair to their left is pro-terrorist and consider the log in their own eyes.

 Okay, okay — I know, this isn’t Op-Ed of the Week or annoying biblical allusion of the week, but, geez, people can be awfully indifferent to evil.
 That’s kind of a long-running problem that began long before any of us were born and will no continue long after I’ve been tortured to death by Proud Boys juiced up on Rock Star and saltpeter.
 So, what I’m trying to say, is that’s its time for a drink.